fightingBald/database_migrate_UML_generator/README.md

 source .venv/bin/activate  # Windows: .venv\Scripts\activate
 pip install -r requirements.txt
 ```
+> Graphviz layout mode requires the `graphviz` system package plus either PyGraphviz or pydot (the latter is listed in `requirements.txt`).
+If the `dot` binary is missing, the CLI falls back to the default grid layout automatically.

 ## 💡 Usage Example In This Repository (with sample migrations and files)
 You could use this example generated `schema.drawio` from the sample migrations in `./db/migration` and includes foreign key hints from `sample_fk_config.yaml`, to see what it gives and check the result(drag and drop the generated `./schema.drawio` ) in the drawIO website